Lithuanian Civil War (1697–1702): Confrontation between Brzostowski and Sapieha (1693–1696)

 In 1694, Sapieha marched with his army against the Ottoman army and halted in Dubienka.
 Once there, his troops sent delegates to the king, declaring their loyalty to Sapieha and demanding that the king pay them appropriate salaries.
-On 6 October 1694, at Uścieczko Sapieha together with Grand Crown Hetman Stanisław Jan Jabłonowski led the Polish-Lithuanian forces to victory against the Ottoman army.
+On 6 October 1694, at the Battle of Ustechko, Sapieha together with Grand Crown Hetman Stanisław Jan Jabłonowski led the Polish-Lithuanian forces to victory against the Ottoman army.
 After the battle, Jabłonowski sent a letter to Pope Innocent XI commending Sapieha.
 So, Brzostowski had to leave Rome without gaining anything and his excommunication was forgotten.
 Kazimierz Sapieha was greeted as a victor when he returned to Vilnius.
 While Sapieha was away, the Lithuanian nobility split into those supporting Sapieha and the anti-Sapieha coalition.

 The dispute over quartering was only the surface-level explanation for the confrontation between Kazimierz Jan Sapieha and the bishop, which was actually a deeper conflict between the Sapiehas and the king Sobieski.
 The bishop Brzostowski was an ardent supporter of the king and his pro-France policy, as well as of a separate peace with the Ottoman Empire, so that Poland-Lithuania would no longer be involved in the Great Turkish War.
 In return, the king hoped that the dispute between the hetman and the bishop would lead to the curtailment of the Grand Hetman's powers.

 After the death of king Sobieski in 1696, the Pope began to mediate the conflict between the Bishop of Vilnius and the Grand Hetman.
 On 6 October 1696, Sapieha and the papal nuncion signed an agreement in Warsaw, which was soon approved by the Pope.
 Thus, Sapieha's excommunication was revoked and he was found innocent, while the bishop of Vilnius was forbidden to excommunicate Lithuanian ministers in the future without the Pope's prior approval.